acort3255/TGCameraViewController/README.md

 $ brew install carthage
 ```

-To integrate AFNetworking into your Xcode project using Carthage, specify it in your `Cartfile`:
+To integrate TGCameraViewController into your Xcode project using Carthage, specify it in your `Cartfile`:

 ```ogdl
 github "acort3255/TGCameraViewController"